Aveen28/insr_blog/blog.md

 1. **Time stepping**: where the system’s state is advanced in small increments to capture its temporal evolution.
 2. **Spatial discretization**: where the continuous physical domain is broken into a finite set of points or elements (grids, meshes, or particles) so that the underlying equations can be solved numerically.

 What if we could remove the mesh entirely and let a single, flexible model represent the spatial field?
 That’s the promise of **Implicit Neural Spatial Representations (INSRs)**.
 Rather than assigning a variable to each node in a mesh, we represent the entire field whether it’s fluid velocity, pressure, or material displacement as a continuous function encoded in the weights of a neural network.
 As the simulation marches forward in time, we simply update the network’s parameters according to the governing physics, using well‑established time integrators like explicit or implicit schemes.

+This mesh‑free approach brings three standout benefits:

+- **Fixed memory footprint**: the network’s size stays constant, regardless of how “smooth” or “complex” the solution becomes.
+- **Adaptive resolution**: the neural network can automatically allocate capacity to where it’s needed most, without the overhead of remeshing.
+- **Self‑contained solver**: no external training data is required INSR learns the solution “on the fly” by minimizing the physics residual itself.

+In this post, we’ll dive into how INSRs work, explore their integration with classic time‑stepping methods, and showcase benchmark results on advection, turbulent vortex flows, and nonlinear elastic deformations.
+While INSRs may demand more computation per time step, they deliver higher accuracy, lower memory usage, and a simplicity of implementation that opens new doors for scientific simulation.
+Let’s explore this exciting frontier in mesh‑free numerical methods.

 ---